dj-lumiere/DebugUtils-Unreal/README.md

 **Current Features:**

-✅ `URepr` - Comprehensive object representation with Rust-style type suffixes
+- ✅ `URepr` - Comprehensive object representation with Rust-style type suffixes
-✅ `UCallStack` - Call stack tracking with function names and detailed info
+- ✅ `UCallStack` - Call stack tracking with function names and detailed info
-✅ `UWorldNavigator` - World hierarchy navigation with path-based object finding
+- ✅ `UWorldNavigator` - World hierarchy navigation with path-based object finding
-✅ Template-based type system for extensibility
+- ✅ Template-based type system for extensibility
-✅ Blueprint integration for UCallStack and UWorldNavigator
+- ✅ Blueprint integration for `UCallStack` and `UWorldNavigator`
-✅ Logging macros (UE_REPR, UE_REPR_WARNING, UE_REPR_ERROR)
+- ✅ Logging macros (`UE_REPR`, `UE_REPR_WARNING`, `UE_REPR_ERROR`)
-✅ Support for Unreal Engine container types (TArray, TMap, TSet, etc.)
+- ✅ Support for Unreal Engine container types (`TArray`, `TMap`, `TSet`, etc.)
-✅ Zero external dependencies
+- ✅ Zero external dependencies
-✅ Header-only template system for URepr
+- ✅ Header-only template system for `URepr`

 **Planned Features:**

-- 🔄 Parsing with helpful error messages, down to column number
+- 🔄 Enhanced parsing with helpful error messages, down to the column number
-- 🔄 Blueprint-callable URepr functionality
+- 🔄 Blueprint-callable `URepr` functionality
-- 🔄 FVector, FRotator, and other UE math type specializations for URepr
+- 🔄 `FVector`, `FRotator`, and other UE math type specializations for `URepr`
-- 🔄
+- 🔄 Automatic generation of `Repr` function by macro

 *This library started as a solution for Unreal Engine debugging pain points and is growing into a comprehensive UE debugging toolkit.*